 Can cell phones and/or phone numbers provide an alternative to passwords?
 Google already implements something of the sort (see THIS), and it has made my digital life easier.
 When I need to login to my Google account on a PC, I get a prompt on my phone and by tapping a code on it, I get logged in automatically.
 Awesome!

 Yahoo mail also has a similar system for logging in without a password.
 See: You can now login to Yahoo mail without a password.
-Nairaland used to offer an option to login without a password, but appear to have scrapped it.
+A few online forums already offer an option to login without a password.

 There is also the emoji password experiment.
 Clearly, I am not the only one who thinks that passwords need to die and be consigned to the dustbins of history.
 I wait excitedly for that day to come, and it cannot happen soon enough.